 Testing.
-Our tests are designed to analyze genes and their expression levels to assess an individual's risk for developing disease, determine a patient's likelihood of responding to a particular drug, assess a patient's risk of disease progression, identify factors which could lead to serious conditions in pregnancy, or provide other prenatal insights.
+Our tests are designed to analyze genes and their expression levels to assess an individual's risk for developing disease, determine a patient's likelihood of responding to a particular drug, assess a patient's risk of disease progression, or identify factors which could lead to serious conditions in pregnancy.
 Revenue is recognized when the communication of test results has occurred.

 Other.
-On July 1, 2021, we divested Myriad RBM, Inc., which provided biomarker discovery, pharmaceutical and clinical services to the pharmaceutical, biotechnology, and medical research industries utilizing multiplexed immunoassay technology.
+On July 1, 2021, we divested Myriad RBM, Inc., which provided pharmaceutical and clinical services.
 As a result, we ceased providing pharmaceutical and clinical services as of that date and no longer generate revenue from these services.
+Through Myriad RBM, Inc., we provided biomarker discovery, pharmaceutical and clinical services to the pharmaceutical, biotechnology, and medical research industries utilizing our multiplexed immunoassay technology.
+We also divested other clinical operations in February 2020.
 Revenue for these services was recognized at the completion of the pharmaceutical and clinical services.